telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 These are the basic __FunctionBase__ members:

 * __Name__: Property of type String.
 It defines the name of the function.
 The property is used for registering the function, so the name of the function must be unique (case insensitive).
-If a function with is registered with the same name, it overrides the previous function registered with this name.
+If a function is registered with the same name, it overrides the previous function registered with this name.

 * __FunctionInfo__: Property of type FunctionInfo.
-It provides description of the function and its arguments.
+It provides a description of the function and its arguments.
 For a more detailed description of this class, you may follow [this](#functioninfo) link.

 * __ArgumentConversionRules__: This property describes the way different argument types are interpreted.
 The functions API works with 5 argument types (Logical, Number, Text, Reference and Array) and each function may interpret each of these argument types differently.
 For more information, you may follow [this](#argumentconversionrules) link.